iNawaf5/Final-Project/README.md

 ## Project Overview

-The Newegg App aims to address the changing landscape of consumer behaviors in the e-commerce sector.
-By offering seamless user authentication, efficient product browsing, and a secure checkout process, we strive to enhance your shopping journey.
+The Newegg App aims to provide a seamless and efficient platform for online electronics shopping.
+With features such as secure authentication, efficient product browsing, and real-time order tracking, we aim to enhance your shopping journey.

 ## Features